springernature/frontend-toolkits/design-tokens/README.md

 Relative Design Tokens are ‘locked’ tokens that hold a literal design tokens, and not a value.

 ## Component Design Tokens
+Component Design Tokens are 'locked' tokens that hold a relative design token, and not a literal token or value.

+---
+## Sketch File

+Global tokens taken from here - https://www.sketch.com/s/fa9c2fc9-a179-43f0-b21e-9562c9c17c0c/a/g0ZP71z